The Ultimate In Birding Tours

 • Days 12-13: Exploring the interior of Viti Levu.
 Overnights at Suva.

-• Day 14: Viti Levu interior, then fly to Nadi for afternoon tour end.
+• Day 14: Viti Levu interior, then fly to Nadi and onwards to Savusavu on Vanua Levu for overnight.

-• Day 1: Evening flight to Apia in Samoa.
+• Day 15: Explore the Natewa Peninsula, then return by air in the afternoon.
+Evening flight to Apia in Samoa.

-• Day 4: Upolu.
-Evening tour end at Apia airport.
+• Day 18: Upolu.
+Afternoon or evening tour end at Apia airport.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.